zmcartor/homestead-guide/source/contracts-and-transactions/contracts.rst

 This contract offers a single method **multiply** which is called with a positive integer ``a`` and returns ``a * 7``.

-You are ready to compile solidity code in the ``geth`` JS console using `eth\.compile\.solidity\(\)
+You are ready to compile solidity code in the ``gexp`` JS console using `eth\.compile\.solidity\(\)
 <https://github.com/expanse-org/wiki/wiki/JavaScript-API#web3ethcompilesolidity>`_: